awsdocs/amazon-opensearch-service-developer-guide/doc_source/vpc-interface-endpoints.md

 + You can only create interface VPC endpoints through the OpenSearch Service console or using the [OpenSearch Service API](https://docs.aws.amazon.com/opensearch-service/latest/APIReference/Welcome.html)\.
 You can't create interface VPC endpoints for OpenSearch Service using the Amazon VPC console\.
 + OpenSearch Service\-managed VPC endpoints aren't accessible from the internet\.
 An OpenSearch Service\-managed VPC endpoint is accessible only within the VPC where the endpoint is provisioned or any VPCs peered with the VPC where the endpoint is provisioned, as permitted by the route tables and security groups\.
 + VPC endpoint policies are not supported for OpenSearch Service\.
 You can associate a security group with the endpoint network interfaces to control traffic to OpenSearch Service through the interface VPC endpoint\.
++ Your [service\-linked role](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/slr.html) must be in the same AWS account that you use to create the VPC endpoint\.

 ## Provide access to a domain<a name="vpc-endpoint-access"></a>